Skip to contents

 Processing Multiple Documents

-For projects with multiple documents, you can automate the workflow:
+For projects with multiple documents, you can create your own functions to automate the workflow:

 process_document <- function(file_path, coding_scheme) {